Clustering with Uniformity- and Neighbor-Based Random Geometric Graphs: Introduction and Motivation

 \section{Introduction and Motivation}

-Clustering is a fundamental Statistical method for partitioning observations into groups based on similarity or proximity.
+Clustering is a fundamental statistical method for partitioning observations into groups based on similarity or proximity.
 It is an unsupervised learning method that plays a crucial role in machine learning and pattern recognition.
 The primary goal is to group a dataset so that points in the same group (called a cluster) are similar.
-Clustering faces challenges like determining the optimal number of clusters and handling high-dimensional data.
+Clustering faces challenges like determining the optimal number of clusters and handling moderate to high-dimensional data.
 Driver and Kroeber first introduced cluster analysis in 1932 \cite{driver1932quantitative}, applying it to anthropology.
 Early clustering methods focused on $k$-means and hierarchical methods, which are the fundamentals of cluster analysis \cite{sorensen1948method, macqueen1967classification}.
 Since then, clustering methods have evolved substantially and are widely used across various disciplines.
 Common examples include partitioning customers into distinct groups for better market strategy \cite{wedel2000market}, grouping genes that have a similar physiological expression in biology \cite{eisen1998cluster}, enhancing image processing by dividing and re-grouping \cite{comaniciu2002mean}, and predicting human behavior based on their communities and social ties \cite{girvan2002community}.
-Despite significant advancements, clustering still remains challenging, due to the fact including determining the optimal number of clusters \cite{milligan1985examination}, scalability to large datasets \cite{zhang1996birch}, robustness to outliers and noise \cite{schubert2017dbscan}, and handling high-dimensional data \cite{beyer1999nearest}.
+Despite significant advancements, clustering remains challenging due to issues such as determining the optimal number of clusters \cite{milligan1985examination}, scalability to large datasets \cite{zhang1996birch}, robustness to outliers and noise \cite{schubert2017dbscan}, and handling moderate to high-dimensional data \cite{beyer1999nearest}.

-In our previous work, We have proposed a graph- and distribution-based clustering method, called UN-CCDs \cite{shi2024outlier}, aiming to overcome the limitations of its two predecessors: KS-CCDs and RK-CCDs.
-Specifically, RK-CCDs are ineffective for high-dimensional clustering due to Ripley's $K$ function in MC-SRT; and KS-CCDs are not parameter-free, an intensity parameter $\delta$ is needed for a KS-type statistic.
+In our previous work, we have proposed a graph- and distribution-based clustering method, called UN-CCDs \cite{shi2024outlier}, aiming to overcome the limitations of its two predecessors: KS-CCDs and RK-CCDs.
+Specifically, due to Ripley's $K$ function employed in \textbf{Monte Carlo Spatial Randomness Test} (MC-SRT), RK-CCDs suffer sharp performance degradation when the dimensions exceed 5.
+Also, KS-CCDs are not parameter-free, an intensity parameter $\delta$ is needed for a KS-type statistic.
 We first recap the CCD-based method below.

 \textbf{Cluster Catch Digraphs} (CCDs) are a family of graph-based clustering methods, which were first introduced by DeVinney \cite{devinney2003class} and Marchette \cite{marchette2005random}, adapted from a similar classification digraph called \textbf{Class Cover Catch Digraphs} (CCCDs).
 Later, Manukyan and Ceyhan \cite{manukyan2019parameter} advanced this approach further, developing two variants using a Kolmogorov-Smirnov (KS)-type statistic and Ripley's $K$ function, calling them KS-CCDs and RK-CCDs, respectively.
 RK-CCDs and KS-CCDs work similarly on clustering.
 While both are effective, RK-CCDs are particularly appealing for being ``almost" parameter-free, unlike KS-CCDs, which require an input intensity parameter for the KS-type statistic.